shahstewart/katas/pandas/over_120/readme.md

 ## Over 120 dollars total transactions

 ### Description
-orders and products are two dataframes holding Orders and products respectively.
+orders and products are two dataframes holding order and product details respectively.

 **The orders dataframe:**